L-kcirtaP/distributed_and_PC/README.md

-# distributed_and_PC
+# Distributed and Parallel Computing
-Code repo for CSC4005 Distributed and Parallel Computing
+Code repo for the course CSC4005 Distributed and Parallel Computing, consisting of four programs in total.